opentofu/opentofu/docs/state_encryption.md

 **Note:** The `fallback` is a block because the future goals may require adding additional options.

+**Note:** Multiple `fallback` blocks should not be supported because they would be detrimental to performance and encourage keeping old encryption keys in the configuration.

 ### Composite keys

-When a user desires to create a composite key, such as for creating a passphrase-based derivative key or a shared custody key.
-For these use cases, the user is able to chain those key providers:
+When a user desires to create a composite key, such as for creating a passphrase-based derivative key or a shared custody key, they may avail themselves of a key provider that supports multiple inputs.
+The user can chain key providers together:

 ```hcl2
 terraform {